Mohdnihal03/skewnormlib/README.md

 # skewnormlib

-`skewnorm` is an open-source Python library designed for preprocessing data using a novel method called **Skew Weighted Normalization**.
+`skewnormlib` is an open-source Python library designed for preprocessing data using a novel method called **Skew Weighted Normalization**.
 This technique accounts for the skewness in data and applies normalization while optionally introducing a non-linear transformation.
 It is ideal for preparing data for machine learning models that require normalized inputs.

 ---